NixOS/nix.dev/source/tutorials/first-steps/reproducible-scripts.md

 curl https://github.com/NixOS/nixpkgs/releases.atom | xml2json | jq .
 ```

-The first line is a standard hashbang.
-The additional hashbang lines are a Nix specific construct.
-The rest of the file is taken to be bash code because of the `-i bash` parameter.
+The first line is a standard shebang.
+The additional shebang lines are a Nix-specific construct.

 We specify the `bash` program as the interpreter with the `-i` option.